Gabrielms-1/Gabrielms-1/README.md

 Welcome to my Github page, I am Gabriel Sousa and currently graduating in Computer Science at <a href="https://www.dcc.ufmg.br/dcc/">DCC at Universidade Federal de Minas Gerais - UFMG (Brasi)</a>
 </p>
 <p>

-### :heart: I love Data Science and trying to learn about Cyber Security.
+### ❤️ I love Data Science and trying to learn about Cyber Security.

 </p>

-- 📚 I'm currently learning Data Science and Data Mining using Python and OOP with C++
+- 📚 I'm currently learning OOP with C++, Data Science and Data Mining using Python
 - 🤝 I'm currently looking to collaborate on Data Science, Data Analysis and Data Mining projects
 - ❓ Ask me about anything.
 I will try to help you as much as I can
 - 🍀 Quote: "The only way to do great work is to love what you do"